Military General Governorate of Serbia

 The Military General Governorate of Serbia (Militärgeneralgouvernement Serbien, MGG/S for short) was a military administration established by the Austro-Hungarian Army during the Austro-Hungarian occupation of Serbia.
-The Governorate existed from 1 January 1916 to 1 November 1918 during World War I. Along with Bulgarian occupied Serbia, it was one of the two separate occupation zones created after the Kingdom of Serbia was invaded and partitioned by the Central Powers.
+The Governorate was formally established on 1 January 1916 during World War I. Along with Bulgarian occupied Serbia, it was one of the two separate occupation zones created after the Kingdom of Serbia was invaded and partitioned by the Central Powers.

+Austro-Hungarian forces were drivien out of Serbia in October 1918, effectively ending the existence of the Governorate.
+It was formally dissolved with the signing of the Armistice on November 11.

 History

 During the unsuccessful Austro-Hungarian Serbian campaign of 1914, a first military governorate was set up in Belgrade by the Austrian Supreme Command.
 Field-Marshal Stjepan Sarkotić, commander of the Devils's Division, was appointed military governor in November.
-The Serbian army’s counteroffensive a month later liberated the country, ending the short-lived occupation.
+The Serbian army's counteroffensive a month later liberated the country, ending the short-lived occupation.
 Following the Central Powers' Serbian campaign of 1915 and the subsequent retreat of the Serbian army, the country was divided into three zones of control, Austria-Hungarian, German and Bulgarian.

 The Austro-Hungarian zone encompassed the northwestern part of Serbia, with Belgrade as its administrative centre, to the north-east corner near Negotin.
 The areas east of the Morava, Macedonia itself and most of Kosovo fell under Bulgarian occupation.
 The Germans decided not to seek territory for themselves but took control instead of railways, mines, forestry, and agricultural resources in both occupied zones; in the area east of Velika Morava, Južna Morava in Kosovo and the Vardar valley.
 The Austro-Hungarian occupiers established a similar military administration in the territory of the Kingdom of Montenegro.

 The Austro-Hungarian Military Governorate in Serbia was officially started on 1 January 1916 by order of the Austro-Hungarian Supreme Command.